Getting Started with SFTP (Offline Data Hosting)

 $ gpg --export -a "signingkey.bankname.com" > pkey.pem

-• Replace 'xxxxxxxxxxxxxxxxxx' with a 32 characters password (including special characters !@#%^&*).
+• Replace xxxxxxxxxxxxxxxxxx with a 32 character password (including special characters !@#%^&*).

-1. When you generate a GPG key (pkey.pem) via the command line, the file containing the exported public key will be stored in the same directory from which you ran the command.
+2. When you generate a GPG key (e.g., pkey.pem) via the command line, the file containing the exported public key will be stored in the same directory from which you ran the command.

-1. After created, upload this key (pkey.pem) into the root folder with the command put.
+3. Once created, upload the key (pkey.pem) to the root folder using the put command.

 Upload pkey.pem file to the root folder